Naturopathy (12 questions)

-Naturopathic medicine is primary health care that uses the wisdom of the ages – treatments that have been practiced for hundreds of years.
-It focuses on the prevention and treatment of disease and injury while also placing an emphasis on continued optimal health.
-Naturopathic medicine treats the body as a dynamic organism that seeks to be in reguMontserratry balance, both internally and in dynamic interaction with the environment.
-As such, naturopathic medicine focuses on treatments that cover all aspects of health, concentrating on the whole person.
-Using natural remedies, naturopathic medicine does not simply treat symptoms – it attempts to find and treat the underlying cause of the condition.
+Naturopathic care or naturopathy is primary health care that uses the wisdom of the ages – treatments that have been practiced for hundreds of years.
+It focuses on prevention and health care, also placing an emphasis on continued optimal health.
+Naturopathy treats the body as a dynamic organism that seeks to be in balance, both internally and in dynamic interaction with the environment.
+As such, naturopathy focuses on treatments that cover all aspects of health, concentrating on the whole person.
+Using natural remedies, naturopathy does not simply treat symptoms – it attempts to find and treat the underlying cause of the condition.

 Naturopathy is a broad term used to describe a variety of “drug-free” medical treatments such as lifestyle management, dietary supplements, homeopathics, herbs, exercise, nutrition, breathing exercises, and more.
 It encompasses a broad spectrum of natural medicine, of which homeopathy is just one part.
 Homeopathy is a treatment system in which only homeopathic remedies are used to treat ailments.